bgd-labs/aave-debt-swap/README.md

 # BGD labs <> Aave Debt Swap Adapter

 This repository contains the [ParaSwapDebtSwapAdapter](./src/contracts/ParaSwapDebtSwapAdapter.sol), which aims to allow users to arbitrage borrow APY and exit illiquid debt positions.
-Therefore this contract is able to swap one debt position to another debt position - either partially or complete.
+Therefore this contract is able to swap one debt position to another debt position - either partially or completely.

 You could for example swap your `1000 BUSD` debt to `max(1010 USDC)` debt.
 In order to perform this task, `swapDebt`:

 1. Creates a flashLoan with variable debt mode with the **target debt**(`1010 USDC`) on behalf of the user
    - On aave v2 you need to approve the debtSwapAdapter for credit delegation
-   - On aave v3 you can also pass a permit
+   - On aave v3 you can also pass a credit delegation permit
 2. It then swaps the flashed assets to the underlying of the **current debt**(`1000 BUSD`) via exact out swap (meaning it will receive `1000 BUSD`, but might only need `1000.1 USDC` for the swap)
 3. Repays the **current debt** (`1000 BUSD`)
 4. Uses potential (`9.9 USDC`) to repay parts of the newly created **target debt**

 The user has now payed off his `1000 BUSD` debt position, and created a new `1000.1 USDC` debt position.

+In situations where a user's real loan-to-value (LTV) is higher than their maximum LTV but lower than their liquidation threshold (LT), extra collateral is needed to "wrap" around the flashloan-and-swap outlined above.
+The flow would then look like this:

+1. Create a standard, repayable flashloan with the specified extra collateral asset and amount
+2. Supply the flashed collateral on behalf of the user
+3. Create the variable debt flashloan with the **target debt**(`1010 USDC`) on behalf of the user
+4. Swap the flashloaned target debt asset to the underlying of the **current debt**(`1000 BUSD`), needing only `1000.1 USDC`
+5. Repay the **current debt** (`1000 BUSD`)
+6. Repay the flashloaned collateral asset (requires `aToken` approval)
+7. Use the remaining new debt asset (`9.9 USDC`) to repay parts of the newly created **target debt**

+Notice how steps 3, 4, 5, and 7 are the same four steps from the collateral-less flow.

+In order to select adequate extra collateral asset and amount parameters, consider the extra collateral's LTV and supply cap.
+Where possible, it is recommended to use the from/to debt asset in order to reduce gas costs.

-The `function swapDebt( DebtSwapParams memory debtSwapParams, CreditDelegationInput memory creditDelegationPermit )` expects two parameters.
+The `function swapDebt(DebtSwapParams memory debtSwapParams, CreditDelegationInput memory creditDelegationPermit, PermitInput memory collateralATokenPermit)` expects three parameters.

 The first one describes the swap: